leliw/ampf/doc/base_storage.md

 * get_all(self, sort: `Any` = None) -> `Iterator[T]`: Get all the values
 * key_exists(self, needle: `str`) -> `bool`: Check if the key exists
 * is_empty(self) -> `bool`: Is storage empty?
+* create_collection(self, key: str, collection_name: str, clazz: Type[T]) -> BaseStorage[T]: Creates a new storage object for subcollection (see below)

+## Collections hierarchy - subcollections

+Collections and their storages can be organized in a hierarchy (like files hierarchy).
+Subcollections can be created by using `/` character in a key or by using `create_collection()` method.